jpedro/jpedro.github.io/random.md

 but I understand that for managers, that need to justify development ~costs~ time, that is meaningless.

-So Scrum filled that gap.
-It's a way to get workers to estimate, commit to a deadline and track their progress.
+So Scrum filled that gap as a way to get workers to estimate, commit to a deadline and track their progress.
 This is obviously important.

 The problem is that managers fail to grasp how hard is to get back into